 Are you a fan of warming winter soups as much as I am?
-You might like to try making creamy corn soup with cashews. https://atamandastable.com.au/creamy-corn-soup-with-cashews/
+Here are two recipes you might like to try: Jerusalem artichoke and walnut soup and Mulligatawny soup.

 Best wishes,